Cost-Effective Design of Grid-tied Community Microgrid: Results

-The effects of uncertainty in the load demand, PV output, and wind output on the key system performance metrics are presented in Table \ref{tab:performance_variation}.
-These metrics include NPC ($\mathcal{C}_{NP}$), reliability ($\mathcal{R}_{sys} $), efficiency ($ \eta_{sys} $), and carbon emissions ($ \Delta CO_2 $).
-The findings of this analysis demonstrate the resilience of the proposed MG design and its response to uncertainty. \begin{itemize} \item \textbf{Load Variations:} The system demonstrates a substantial cost and emission impact due to load fluctuations.
+\begin{itemize} \item \textbf{Load variations:} The system demonstrates a substantial cost and emission impact due to load fluctuations.
 A 10\% increase in load results in a 5.87\% increase in NPC and an 18.06\% increase in emissions, as additional energy is required from storage or grid purchases.
 Conversely, a 10\% reduction in load leads to an 8.66\% reduction in NPC and a 26.2\% decrease in emissions, illustrating the direct correlation between demand and operational sustainability.
-The reliability remains constant ($\mathcal{R}_{sys} $= 1), indicating that the system maintains full reliability under demand variations.
-However, efficiency marginally decreases under lower loads due to the underutilization of generation assets. \item \textbf{PV Output Variations:} A 10\% increase in PV output results in a 3.05\% reduction in NPC and an 11.3\% reduction in emissions, demonstrating the economic and environmental advantages of increased solar generation.
+The reliability remains unaffected ($\mathcal{R} $= 1), indicating that the system maintains full reliability under demand variations.
+However, efficiency marginally decreases under lower loads due to the underutilization of generation assets. \item \textbf{PV output variations:} A 10\% increase in PV output results in a 3.05\% reduction in NPC and an 11.3\% reduction in emissions, demonstrating the economic and environmental advantages of increased solar generation.
 Conversely, a 10\% reduction in PV output leads to a 3.05\% increase in NPC and an 11.3\% increase in emissions, indicating a greater dependence on backup generation.
-The efficiency improves with increased PV generation, while the reliability remains constant, further substantiating the robustness of the system. \item \textbf{Wind Output Variations:} The impact of wind fluctuations is less pronounced than that of PV variations, with a 10\% increase in the NPC by 4.2\% and emissions by 13.61\%.
+The efficiency improves with increased PV generation, while the reliability remains constant, further substantiating the robustness of the system. \item \textbf{Wind output variations:} The impact of wind fluctuations is less pronounced than that of PV variations, with a 10\% increase in the NPC by 4.2\% and emissions by 13.61\%.
 A 10\% decrease in wind output results in a modest 0.61\% increase in NPC, suggesting that wind availability has a relatively moderate impact on the overall cost compared to PV fluctuations.
-The efficiency exhibits a slight decline with lower wind penetration, while the reliability remains consistent. \end{itemize} These findings indicate that, while the proposed MG demonstrates resilience to fluctuations in renewable energy generation, the optimization of PV penetration is more crucial than wind in ensuring cost-effectiveness and emission reduction.
+The efficiency exhibits a slight decline with lower wind penetration, while the reliability remains consistent. \end{itemize} These findings indicate that the proposed MG demonstrates resilience to fluctuations in renewable energy generation.
+However, the optimization of PV penetration is more crucial than wind in ensuring cost-effectiveness and emission reduction.
 Demand-side management strategies can further mitigate the impact of load variations on the system sustainability.